dbbs-lab/bsb-core/docs/source/config/reference.rst

 Network
 =======

-.. include:: _full_network_node
+.. include:: _full_network_node.rst

 * :guilabel:`x`, :guilabel:`y` and :guilabel:`z`: Loose indicators of the
 	scale of the network.
 They are handed to the topology of the network to scale itself.
 	They do not restrict cell placement.
 * :guilabel:`chunk_size`: The size used to parallelize the topology into multiple rhomboids.

 Regions
 =======

-.. include:: _full_region_node
+.. include:: _full_region_node.rst

 * :guilabel:`cls`: Class of the region.
 * :guilabel:`offset`: Offset of this region to its parent in the topology.